✯ ✯ Bush School DC Accepting NSI Applications for Fall 2022 ✯ ✯

 How do I find my advisor?

-You will be assigned an advisor based on your research interests.
-The Bush School Washington, DC, will reach out to you after you are admitted with your advisor’s contact information.
+You will be assigned a Faculty advisor.
+The Bush School DC, will reach out to you after you are admitted with your advisor’s contact information.

 How do I get my NetID?